bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 import 'custom.scss'
 ```

-Make sure you place all the SCSS `@import`s into a single SCSS file!

-Be sure to include your custom variables _before_ `bootstrap.scss` and include BootstrapVue SCSS
+Be sure to `@import` or defined your custom variable values _before_ `bootstrap.scss`, and
-_after_ Bootstrap SCSS to ensure variables are set up correctly.
+include BootstrapVue SCSS _after_ `bootstrap.scss` to ensure variables are set up correctly.

+Make sure you place all the SCSS `@import`s into a single SCSS file, and import that single file
+into your project.
+Importing individual SCSS files into your project will **not** share variable
+values and functions between files by default.

 **Note**: _Requires webpack configuration to load CSS/SCSS files
 ([official guide](https://webpack.js.org/guides/asset-management/#loading-css))_.

+For information on theming Bootstrap, check out the [Theming](/docs/reference/theming) reference
+section.

 ## Nuxt.js Module